 Applications for condominiums (condos), townhomes, duplexes, and other structures with common areas and shared walls will be considered based on the unit, not the structure.
+The structure of the unit must contain four or less units.
+Structures containing five or more units are multifamily structures and are ineligible for program assistance.
 The applicant can only apply for one unit and eligibility will be considered based on the unit's household composition.
 The Program may assess each application's eligibility on a case-by-case basis.
 It is important to clarify that while certain structural elements like roofs, walls, and siding may be eligible for repair, common areas such as meeting rooms or recreational spaces are ineligible for program assistance.